 More than anything I want your time with me to be a break away from whatever you have going on in your life.
 We all have ' stuff - it's the unwelcome, inevitable fallout from the hectic pace that is modern living.
 But trust me, most of it can and will wait for a few hours as you take time out for yourself and breathe in the fresh air and immerse yourself in everything being outdoors has to offer.
 My workshops are a mix of mindfulness, exploring your creativity and photography tuition.
 If that sounds a bit 'ethereal' to you as all you really want to do is take photographs I hear you, but I promise you your photography will improve the minute you start to concentrate on being in the moment and feeling at one with whatever it is you like to photograph.

-*Please note - and this is important - I reserve the right not to progress a workshop if I feel the number of participants is too low to create a meaningful and interesting dynamic for all concerned.
-Each workshop will have a critical mass unique to the location and topic and I won't ever make a decision not to proceed with a workshop lightly.
-In the event of a workshop not going ahead for lack of numbers you will receive an update at the earliest practicable opportunity and a full refund.
+*Please note - and this is important - I reserve the right not to progress a workshop if I feel the weather conditions are unsafe or the number of participants is too low to create a meaningful and interesting dynamic for all concerned.
+Each workshop will have a critical mass unique to the location and topic and any decision not to proceed with a workshop is not made lightly.
+In the event of a workshop not going ahead you will receive an update at the earliest practicable opportunity and the option of a rescheduled date or a refund.
 I will not however be responsible for any other costs you may have incurred at that point including, but not exclusively, booking accommodation, renting a car or purchasing a train ticket for example*